FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-The Measurer is an abstract system component that when called with a [Trial Input] (#Trial-Input) instance, performs one [Trial] (#Trial), and returns a [Trial Output] (#Trial-Output) instance.
+The Measurer is an abstract system component that when called with a [Trial Input](#trial-input) instance, performs one [Trial ](#trial), and returns a [Trial Output](#trial-output) instance.

 Discussion:

 This definition assumes the Measurer is already initialized.
-In practice, there may be additional steps before the search, e.g. when the Manager configures the traffic profile (either on the Measurer or on its tester sub-component directly) and performs a warmup (if the tester requires one).
+In practice, there may be additional steps before the Search, e.g. when the Manager configures the traffic profile (either on the Measurer or on its tester sub-component directly) and performs a warmup (if the test procedure requires one).

-It is the responsibility of the Measurer implementation to uphold any requirements and assumptions present in MLRsearch specification, e.g. trial forwarding ratio not being larger than one.
+It is the responsibility of the Measurer implementation to uphold any requirements and assumptions present in MLRsearch specification, e.g. Trial Forwarding Ratio not being larger than one.

 Implementers have some freedom.
-For example [RFC2544] (section 10.
-Verifying received frames) gives some suggestions (but not requirements) related to duplicated or reordered frames.
+For example [RFC2544] (Section 10)
+gives some suggestions (but not requirements) related to duplicated or reordered frames.
 Implementations are RECOMMENDED to document their behavior